 Considering the cost of the program (see below), booking the package seems to be a tremendous value if you plan to buy the amenities anyway.

-At the time of this writing, the package costs an extra $40 per person, per day over the standard base rate.
+At the time of this writing, the Princess Plus package costs an extra $50 per person, per day over the standard base rate.

 Is This a Limited-Time Sale?

 Of course cruise offers can change at any time.
 At this point, however, it appears that this is simply a new way of doing things for the cruise line, and it will be around for a while.
-In fact, Princess says that due to the success of a previous temporary sale with the same offer, they decided to introduce Princess Plus.
+In fact, Princess first started the offer in 2020 and in 2022 added the higher-tier Princess Premier offer.
+It shows no signs of going away.

 Which Drink Package Is Included?

-Princess is including the Premier Beverage Package.
+Princess is including the Plus Beverage Package with the Princess Plus offer.
 This drink package normally costs $59.99 per day, or about $70 once the 18% service charge is added on.

 With this package, you get all beer, liquors, and wines prices $12 or under.
 It also includes bottled water, soda, fresh juices, energy drinks and more.
 Another nice feature is that the package extends to the cruise line’s private islands.